infinitered/ignite/docs/Testing.md

 In this example, this will return a default export.

-You can read more in the [Testing React Native](https://jestjs.io/docs/tutorial-react-native#mock-native-modules-using-jestmock) section of the Jest docs.
+This example is derived from [Testing React Native](https://jestjs.io/docs/tutorial-react-native#mock-native-modules-using-jestmock) section of the Jest docs, where you can read more.

 ## Resources